kenatiod/MUT/Understanding Machine Understanding.md

 One influential perspective is the representational theory of mind, which holds that understanding consists in having accurate mental representations or models of the world (Thagard, 2005).
 On this view, to understand something is to have a symbolic or imagistic representation of it in one's mind that captures its key features and relationships.
 These representations are often thought of as being language-like or map-like, consisting of structured symbols that can be manipulated according to formal rules (Fodor, 1975).

 A related view is the computational theory of mind, which sees understanding as a form of information processing or computation over these mental representations (Pinker, 1997).
 Just as a computer manipulates symbols according to syntactic rules, the mind is thought to derive meaning and generate behavior by performing computations on its internal representations.
-Understanding, on this view, is the product of the right kind of computational processes operating on the right kind of mental symbols.
+Understanding, in this view, is the product of the right kind of computational processes operating on the right kind of mental symbols.

 However, these symbolic and computational views of understanding have been challenged by embodied and enactive approaches to cognition (Varela et al., 1991).
 These perspectives argue that understanding is not a matter of passively mirroring the world in mental representations, but of actively engaging with the environment through perception and action.
 Understanding is seen as an emergent property of an organism's coupled interactions with its world, rather than as a static internal model.